 Logbook is a structure and long-term concept for the new Gruvstadsparken at the mining city Kiruna in the very north of Sweden.
 The iron ore mine in Kiruna is the most efficient and prosperous one in Europe.
 A consequence of the extensive excavation are cracks appearing on the surface and as a result, half of the city needs to be relocated within the next 25 years.
 The buffer zone between the erosion areas of the mine and the city will be in permanent flux, still accessible for people but not suitable anymore for housing or traffic.

 For this zone, we – Ingo Vetter, Sofia Sundberg & Karl Tuikkanen – developed a park concept, which is based on the transformation process, re-uses all demolition waste, as well as remaining infrastructure.
 The concept actively deals with questions of identity, history and memory.
 In the first phase of realization in 2015 a former residential area of 1,5 ha was dismantled and rebuild as a geometric structure out of gabions filled with bricks and concrete from the demolished houses.
+In 2017/18 a second phase was realized, now covering an area of 3 ha.
 The structures will be open to the public until the erosion zone reaches the area.
 Thereafter, a fence forecloses the park use, but the structures will still be visible for decades.
-The next part of this structure will be realized in 2017 and gradually 64 ha of city space will be transformed in following phases.
+As a concept, gradually 64 ha of city space will be transformed in following phases.
 Hence, the park will be rather a time-based condition than a fixed space.

 More information could be found on the homepage of Statens konstråd, the Swedish Agency for Public Art, which coordinated this project together with the commissioners, the mining company LKAB and the municipality of Kiruna.